 Their capital markets have developed and deepened during this period, but their economic importance remains under-represented.

-Emerging markets represent around 23%2 and 18%3 of tradeable equity4 and debt5 markets respectively, but only 13% and 6% of the most widely-used equity and debt benchmarks.
+Emerging markets represent around 23%2 and 18%3 of tradeable equity and debt markets respectively, but only 13%4 and 6%5of the most widely-used equity and debt benchmarks.
 This anomaly cannot be ignored.